Affiliate links on Android Authority may earn us a commission. Learn more.

 Trusted Places: Here, you will have to create a location that you trust.
 This could be your home or office, and you won’t need to enter your passcode when you are there.

 Voice Match & Trusted Face: These two options are being phased out and are only present on much older Android devices.
 However, they work by allowing you to set up your voice or face to use your phone without a passcode.
-The voice match option won’t leave your phone fully unlocked all the time, but it will allow you to access some of your device’s features.
+The voice match option won’t always leave your phone fully unlocked, but it will allow you to access some of your device’s features.

 How to set up Google Smart Lock on your Android device